Chungará Lake: Geology

 The lake was formed by volcanic-tectonic phenomena; specifically, a major collapse of the Parinacota volcano dammed a former Rio Lauca, forming Chungará Lake, at some time between 8,000 and 15,000 - 17,000 years ago.
-This collapse involved about 6 km3 and covered about 140 km2 with debris; before the collapse took place the lakefloor of Chungará Lake consisted of alluvial and river sediments left by the Rio Lauca which drained the area.
+This collapse involved about 6 km3 and covered about 140 km2 with debris; before the collapse took place the lake floor of Chungará Lake consisted of alluvial and river sediments left by the Rio Lauca which drained the area.
 Upon damming, water from the river accumulated and formed Chungará Lake.
 The exact time of the collapse is controversial.
 Faulting also played a minor role in the formation of the lake basin, with a southwest-northeast trending fault disrupting sediments in the northwestern sector of the lake.
 Since the birth of Chungará Lake, about 10 m of sediment have accumulated on its floor.

 Volcanism in the area has been ongoing since the Paleozoic and has continued until recent times, which has influenced Chungará Lake.
-A number of volcanoes such as Parinacota, Ajoya and Quisiquisini grew on a Miocene ignimbrite basement that crops out east of the lake; of these only Parinacota has been active in the Holocene, depositing tephra within the lake.
+A number of volcanoes such as Parinacota, Ajoya and Quisiquisini grew on a Miocene ignimbrite basement that crops out east of the lake; of these only Parinacota and an unknown volcano that erupted in AD 400-720 have been active in the Holocene, depositing tephra within the lake.